-Retrieval services enable you to find a document that meets a certain criteria by searching through index keys, searching through Enterprise Reports Management (ERM) object index keys, or using Content Server to perform a full text search through the content of all documents.
-Content Server collects text data gathered through OCR for scanned images and creates searchable indexes based on the content of each document page.
+Retrieval services enable you to find a document that meets a certain criteria by searching through index keys and searching through Enterprise Reports Management (ERM) object index keys.

 Operational Reporting

 Perceptive Content Business Insight allows you to present your Perceptive Content data using a ready-torun library of reports as well as the reports created by your Business Insight Author user.
 In Business Insight, you can view, run, schedule, and archive instances of the reports used in your enterprise.
 Flexible output allows you to run, view, and save instances of a report as an HTML page, a PDF document, a comma-separated file (CSV), an XML file, or as a Microsoft Excel spreadsheet.
 You can then distribute instances of the report instantly using email, shared file locations, or FTP.